andreyponomarevru/static-site-generator/README.md

     First, we pass to the `node` process the `TS_NODE_PROJECT` env var which contains the path to TS compiler config.
 We also set the debugger (`--inspect=0.0.0.0:9229`).
 And finally, we pass the `index.ts` to `node`.

     `node` requires TS compiler module (`-require ts-node/register`) and passes it `index.ts`.
 The compiler checks the config using env var (`TS_NODE_PROJECT`), transpiles TS to JS, and returns the index file to `node` for execution

-  - **`mocha` process**

-    Unlike the `node` process above, `mocha` is a long-running process.
-It watches for changes in `test` dir and reruns all tests every time we edit and save the code.
-We need to set the `--watch` option, otherwise, the process will exit with `No test files found` error.
-We also need to require the TS compiler module (`--require ts-node/register`).
-Without it, Mocha process won't be able to run tests written in TypeScript.

-- [`live-server`](https://github.com/tapio/live-server#readme) is a "little development server with live reload capability".
-It serves all files from `/build` dir at [http://127.0.0.01:8080](http://127.0.0.01:8080), so we can check our website in the browser as we change it.
-You can specify another port as `PORT` env var in `ssg.env`.

-So, we have 4 running processes in our container: `nodemon`, `concurrently`, `mocha`, and `live-server`.
-Additionally, every code change triggers the 5th short-lived process - `node`, which runs TS compiler transpiling the code and then returning the transpiled code ​to `node` for execution

 # How to